-Aqua Indiana is a subsidiary of Aqua America, which provides water and wastewater services to more than 3 million people in eight states.
+Aqua Indiana is a subsidiary of Aqua, which provides water and wastewater services to more than 3 million people in eight states.
 Aqua Indiana serves 83,000 people through 28,300 wastewater connections and 1,300 water connections.

 How Aqua Indiana Can Help Your Municipal or Private Utility